cnlohr/mini-rv32ima/README.md

 ## Introduction

-I'm working on a really really simple Risc-V 32 IMA emultor.
+I'm working on a really really simple C Risc-V emultor.
 So simple it doesn't even have an MMU (Memory Management Unit).
 I have a few goals, they include:
  * Furthering RV32-NOMMU work to improve Linux support for RV32-NOMMU.
 (Imagine if we could run Linux on the $1 ESP32-C3)
  * Learning more about RV32 and writing emulators.
  * Being further inspired by @pimaker's amazing work on [Running Linux in a Pixel Shader](https://blog.pimaker.at/texts/rvc1/) and having the sneaking suspicion performance could be even better!
  * Hoping to port it to some weird places.
+ * Understand the *most simplistic* system you can run Linux on and trying to push that boundary.

-What this is: A single-file-header library that:
+What this is: A single-file-header, [mini-rv32ima.h](https://github.com/cnlohr/riscv_emufun/blob/master/mini-rv32ima/mini-rv32ima.h), in the [STB Style library](https://github.com/nothings/stb) that:
- * Implements a full RISC-V 32-bit IMA, with CLINT and MMIO.
+ * Implements a RISC-V rv32ima/Zifencei+Zicsr (and partial su), with CLINT and MMIO.
  * Is about 400 lines of actual code.
  * Has no dependencies, not even libc.
- * Compiles down to a ~18kB exectuable.
+ * Is VERY EASY TOHACK.
+So you can easily add CSRs, instructions, MMIO, etc!
+ * Is reasonably performant. (~450 coremark on my laptop)
+ * Is human-readable and in basic C code.

+It has a [demo wrapper](https://github.com/cnlohr/riscv_emufun/blob/master/mini-rv32ima/mini-rv32ima.c) that:
- * Has a demo wrapper that implements a wrapper, UART, DTB and Kernel image loading.
+ * Implements a CLI, SYSCON, UART, DTB and Kernel image loading.
+ * And it only around 250 lines of code, itself.
+ * Compiles down to a ~18kB executable and only relies on libc.

 Just see the `mini-rv32ima` folder.